SeaBoiii/seaboiii.github.io/novel/as-if-you-never-left/Chapter6.md

 ---
-title: Chapter 6 - The Days That Feel Like Ours
 layout: chapter
 collection: chapters
 novel: as-if-you-never-left
 order: 6
+Title: Chapter 6 - The Days That Feel Like Ours
 ---

 ## Chapter 6: The Days That Feel Like Ours